8 tips for writing a cleaning service contract

 Benefits of using a cleaning services contract

 Obviously, using a contract can help keep your business organized.
 But it also helps ensure that your business remains profitable.
 How?
-Providing your clients with clear expectations about your services and their payment obligations reduces the likelihood of miscommunication and provides you with hard deadlines for payment, which can keep your revenue consistent.
+Providing your clients with clear expectations about your services and their payment obligations can keep your revenue consistent.

 Additionally, contracts are a great risk management tool.
 They can serve as evidence in case one of your clients decides to initiate a lawsuit against you and may even help keep your insurance premiums down.